A quick look at existing data management metamodels

 And this is just the beginning.
-If you dive into the content of the DM business functions and capabilities, you will face a lot of differences in interpretations and perspectives.
+If you dive into the DM business functions and capabilities content, you will face a lot of differences in interpretations and perspectives.

 Differences in content: business functions and capabilities.

-In the figure above, you can see that some of the business functions/ capabilities seem to be quite similar.
+The figure above shows that some of the business functions/ capabilities seem to be quite similar.
 But is it really the case?
-A deeper analysis will show that very often these capabilities are only identical in their names, but differ a lot when you look at their content and expected deliverables.
+A deeper analysis will show that, very often, these capabilities are only identical in their names but differ a lot when you look at their content and expected deliverables.
 Here are a few examples.

 DAMA-DMBOK 2 and DCAM have quite different opinions on the deliverables of Data Governance.

-For example, Data Management strategy, Business Case and Program are considered as deliverables of Data Governance in DAMA-DMBOK 2 model.
+For example, the Data Management strategy, Business Case, and Program are considered deliverables of Data Governance in the DAMA-DMBOK 2 model.
 DCAM considers these elements as separate capabilities.

-DCAM considers data domains, critical data elements, data domain taxonomies, data classification and requirements as tasks of data governance, while DAMA-DMBOK 2 considers these elements of Data architecture and Data modeling.
+DCAM considers data domains, critical data elements, data domain taxonomies, data classification, and requirements as data governance tasks.
+In contrast, DAMA-DMBOK 2 considers these elements of Data architecture and Data modeling.

-The key deliverables of Data architecture as per DAMA-DMBOK 2 are data flows and data lineage, while Data modeling is seen as a tool that could specify data requirements by developing conceptual, logical and physical data models.
+The key deliverables of Data architecture as per DAMA-DMBOK 2 are data flows and data lineage.
+Simultaneously, Data modeling is seen as a tool that could specify data requirements by developing conceptual, logical, and physical data models.

 At the same time, DCAM recognizes the development of these models as outcomes of Data architecture.